 - New Media Are Evil: Deconstructed.
 This turns to be Barry Convex's plan with Videodrome all along: to make people fear the evolution of media.
 Bianca is against it, but her beliefs are just as extreme.

-- Names To Run Away From: Nouns: Brian O'Blivion and his daughter Bianca O'Blivion.
+- Names to Run Away From: Brian O'Blivion and his daughter Bianca O'Blivion.
 While their alignment is very hard to make out due to the unreality of the movie and Brian being a resonant phantom living in the television world, they are engaging in a counter war against the brain-destroying, people-corrupting Videodrome syndicate by reprogramming the "video word made flesh" (an outside innocent, sleazy TV executive Max Renn) for their own sinister purposes.

 - No Celebrities Were Harmed: